-In terms of design, the Sprinter Mk3 is an evolution of what's come before it, but slender new headlights - featuring LED bulbs on higher spec vans - a more upright windscreen and blistered wheelarches distinguish the new model.
+In terms of design, the Sprinter Mk3 is an evolution of what's come before it, but slender new headlights - featuring LED bulbs on higher spec vans - a more upright windscreen and blistered wheelarches distinguish the latest model.

 It's under the skin where the most significant changes have been made.
 While the engine range is the same, with a 2.1-litre four-cylinder unit in three power outputs and a 3.0-litre V6 diesel (the Sprinter is the only large van on sale to offer a V6), front-wheel drive is now offered for the first time.
 This helps to lower the Sprinter's load floor by 80mm to help loading, while 3.5-tonne versions of the FWD model are able to carry an additional 50kg of payload over the rear-drive variants.
-As before, the Sprinter AWD is also available with four-wheel drive and a raised ride height to give it some extra off-road ability.

 Also included in the Sprinter is the company's new Mercedes PRO fleet management software.
 All Sprinters come with this software, but if you subscribe to one of the eight fleet management packages that Mercedes is offering, then you can manage your vans and drivers in minute detail to keep an eye on running costs.

-The Sprinter name is synonymous with the large van class, and the new model is more versatile than ever to cater for almost every need in the large van class.
+The Sprinter name is synonymous with the large van class, and the latest model is more versatile than ever to cater for almost every need in the large van class.
 The main rivals for the Sprinter are the ubiquitous Ford Transit, plus the Volkswagen Crafter (which is no longer related to the Sprinter), the Vauxhall Movano/Renault Master/Nissan NV400 family, the Citroen Relay/Peugeot Boxer/Fiat Ducato trio and the Iveco Daily.